Bassab03/mcfunction/README.md

 - Options to disable "minecraft:" in autocompletion.
 - Version switching!

-# What's different about this mcfunction highligter?
+# What's different about this mcfunction highlighter?

 This package, forked from [Yurihaia/mcfunction](https://github.com/Bassab03/mcfunction), fixes many of the issues listed in it, adds more commands, items, entities, and has more suggestions, such as loot tables, sounds, and particles!